-What is electronic access control and its components?
+What is electronic access control?

 Electronic access card readers have replaced old mechanical systems, in which you need to either unlock a door to let a familiar face in, or manipulate a mechanical device or an electric switch to open a door.

 Electronic access card readers are usually placed near the main door frame of a building.
 They read the information in the credential and send it to the control panel for processing.
 If all is well (if the person does present verified credentials), the system lets them in.

 The small computer that makes the decision of who gets in and who doesn’t is called an electronic access control panel.
 Often, it includes a standalone control panel unit.
-Advanced electronic access systems simulate a control panel from a desktop or a mobile app.
+Some electronic access systems simulate a control panel from a desktop or a mobile app.

 Here are some of the challenges of former mechanical access control tools that electronic access control successfully solves:

-2. Time and Role-Based Access
+2. Time and role-based access

 A key grants access to the holder, whoever it is, anytime.
 You may have given the key to the tenant, but it’s so easy to lend it to another person who wouldn’t be normally expected to have access to a shared building at all times.

-3. Remote Access Control
+3. Remote access control

-5. Monitoring Reports
+5. Monitoring reports

-Evaluating a system provider
+Evaluating the electronic access control system provider

 - Can you integrate the new electronic access control into the old one?